DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-11-training-with-a-disability-iteration.md

 The original design used content largely adapted from that used on the Get Into Teaching website.

-If the guidance states that it's against the law for a provider to discriminate against candidates with access needs Then a candidate will feel more comfortable providing an answer
+If the guidance states that it’s against the law for a provider to discriminate against candidates with access needs Then a candidate will feel more comfortable providing an answer

 ## Findings